suixin1424/suixin1424/README.md

-I'm a undergraduate student from USTB
+I'm a undergraduate student from USTB.
 I will be a graduate student at USTC next year.

 **About me**